Destination Trails

 Mono Cliffs Provincial Park

 This park has many trails that go along the top of two different sections of the Niagara Escarpment, as well as along the valleys between them.
-You’ll find stunning scenery, varied forests, as well as lakes and ponds with crystal-clear water, but be prepared for some extreme changes in elevation (it’s a great workout!).
+You’ll find stunning scenery, varied forests, lakes and ponds with crystal-clear water, as well as stunning lookout.
+But be prepared for some extreme changes in elevation (it’s a great workout!).

 Baden Hills Regional Forest